 Whatever the final numbers, there will be far-reaching repercussions for the southern economy.
 MAF forecast that the average Southland sheep and beef farmer will make a $30,000-$40,000 loss this year as a direct result of the storm.

-The financial losses were bad enough, but for many farmers their inability to help their sheep was particularly stressful, yet they have faced vocal criticism by people who think they didn't try hard enough to help their sheep.
-The effect of this criticism on top of the emotional and physical stress farmers were already experiencing was soul-destroying for many.
+The financial losses were bad enough, but for many farmers, their inability to help their sheep was particularly stressful, yet they have faced vocal criticism from people who think they didn't try hard enough to help their sheep.
+The effect of this criticism on top of the emotional and physical stress farmers was already experiencing was soul-destroying for many.

 Why did so many sheep die?